k-lombard/TutorCare/README.md

+# TutorCare
-# TutorCare: An application for on-demand childcare and tutoring services
+## An application for on-demand childcare and tutoring services

 ### Starting Client Frontend
 - cd into client folder